 Within “Pricing & Status” make sure that your ad is optimized for the proper action.

-For my blog posts, I want to be sure it’s optimized for link clicks since I want to drive traffic to my website.
+For my blog posts, I want to be sure it’s optimized for The link click metric measures all clicks on links that drive users to properties on and off of Facebook. since I want to drive traffic to my website.

 Strategy: Target Non-Fans Only in the Sidebar